KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

 The will of the soul
-is not separate from the divine—
+is not separate from the divine —
 it is the divine
 expressed in microcosmic form.